A world scared of writing: why we need to learn Arabic

 In the current global political climate it feels like the world is becoming scared of writing.

 Yes, we see horrific news stories involving flags with Arabic writing nearly daily.
 So now many people equate a writing system used by 250+ million people with the actions of a handful of bad guys.

 I don’t follow world news too closely these days but it is plain to see that the western world has an ingrained and unjust beef with Arabic writing.
-On one side of the spectrum we have the stomach churning, blind hate from the likes of Donald Trump and his admirers and on the other we have plain but not necessarily malign ignorance.

 We have worrying stories of ‘middle eastern looking’ men prohibited from flying and downright silly incidents like a passenger being kicked off a plane for studying Arabic flash cards.
 We have American citizens questioned for wearing clothing with Arabic writing and arrested for displaying a flag.